-3.5.2 Core philosophy
+3.6.2 Core philosophy

 - 1. Use functions when possible, classes only when necessary (or for estimators, see (2)). - 2.
 For estimators, mimic the scikit-learn API as much as possible. - 3.
-Aim for a consistent interface throughout, e.g. all parsers take similar inputs and yield a common set of outputs.
+Aim for a consistent interface throughout, e.g. all parsers take similar inputs and yield a common set of outputs. - 4.
+Have all functionality tested.

-3.5.3 API components
+3.6.3 API components